RetroDECK/RetroDECK/README.md

 | [RetroDECK on Flathub](https://github.com/flathub/net.retrodeck.retrodeck) | Our little space in Flathub's organization                 |
 | [RetroDECK-MAME](https://github.com/XargonWan/RetroDECK-MAME)   | MAME is big to build, so it's pre-built here and then imported in the build |
 | [RetroDECK-ES-DE](https://github.com/XargonWan/RetroDECK-ES-DE)  | This is where we store our patched fork of ES-DE          |

-# The RetroDECK Wiki

-Please check out the [Wiki](https://github.com/XargonWan/RetroDECK/wiki) for even more information.

-## The FAQ
-The RetroDECK [FAQ](https://github.com/XargonWan/RetroDECK/wiki/FAQs%3A-Frequently-asked-questions) on the wiki has a vast variety of questions and answers.

-# How to get support?
-Use the supports channels on [Discord](https://discord.gg/WDc5C9YWMx).